How to Get Tuned In

 Today, WCHL is 97.9 The Hill, available on FM (97.9) and AM (1360) radio and headquartered in the University Place mall.
 We continue to serve excellent programming to the Chapel Hill/Carrboro community and Orange County region, like local news, sports and talk shows, in addition to alternative music and CBS News reports.

 97.9 The Hill has been a part of the Chapel Hill community since 1953.
-Check out some of the photos from our past!
+Click to scroll through some of the photos from our past!

 Chapel Hill Media Group is 97.9 The Hill WCHL and Chapelboro.com.
 Proud to be part of your community, striving every day to educate, inform, and entertain the greater Orange County area.
 If it’s important to you, it’s important to us.
 We have been a part of your community since 1953 and are still going strong.